• Home

 • Account application

 • Deposit transfer: As soon as your account application has been approved, you will receive the IBAN (International Bank Account Number) of the account from your provider and instructions on how to make the transfer.
 Depending on the provider, the deposit can be made as a bank transfer from your local bank account or via a transfer service provider.
 The transfer time is 2–5 days.
+Add a transfer buffer so the final amount that arrives is not reduced below the required blocked amount by intermediary bank fees.

 • Confirmation letter: You will receive a confirmation letter of the payment from your provider to present to the German Embassy.